kzlsahin/SD-CommonSense/BUG-FREE-CODING.md

   The value type variables have default values.
 It is possible to use unset variables without even recognizing it, especially when working on deeply nested algorithms.

-- **unlocked data structure during concurrency**
+- **Race Condition**
-  -  modifying a collection from multiple threads concurrently without proper synchronization mechanisms in place can result in exceptions or unexpected behavior due to race conditions.
+  -  Modifying a collection from multiple threads concurrently without proper synchronization mechanisms in place can result in exceptions or unexpected behavior due to race conditions.

 ## Object Oriented Design